LuisGoncalves05/Minidash/docs/README.md

 Applying the State pattern in the current design means:

 - Alternating between menu and level modes with ease
-- Greater flexiblity for future addition of more modes.
+- Greater flexibility for future addition of more modes.

 ### TESTING